NVIC's Notable Accomplishments & History

 NVIC Vaccine Choice Advocacy

-NVIC launched the free online NVIC Advocacy Portal in 2010, a communications and legislative advocacy network that electronically connects registered users with their own legislators and keeps them informed about pending vaccine legislation in their state.
-The NVIC Advocacy Portal helps users work to protect freedom thought and conscience and the legal right to obtain flexible medical, religious and conscientious belief vaccine exemptions in vaccine laws.
+NVIC launched the free online NVIC Advocacy Portal in 2010, a communications and legislative advocacy network that electronically connects registered users with their own legislators and keeps them informed in real time about vaccine-related bills introduced in their own state that either threaten or expand the human right to exercise voluntary vaccine decisions.
+The NVIC Advocacy Portal helps users work in their own state to protect freedom of thought and conscience and the legal right to obtain flexible medical, religious, and conscientious belief vaccine exemptions in vaccine laws.

 NVIC Counseling and Vaccine Reporting Programs